 Tonkatsu can be eaten in various ways, the set menu style is only one of those variations.
 Another interesting variation is one of the best examples of Western-style food with a very strong Japanese influence, ‘katsu sando’, a sandwich with tonkatsu in between.
 If you want to eat a hearty lunch or dinner that will keep you going for a long time, tonkatsu over Japanese curry (katsukarē) is a good choice.
 One more popular way to eat tonkatsu is katsudon, tonkatsu served with egg and onion over rice.

 The quality of tonkatsu can vary greatly between shops.
 If you get a tonkatsu dish from a convenience store or a cheap chain restaurant your experience might be a bit underwhelming.
 The very best tonkatsu is usually to be had in small, local restaurants.
 They have perfected their food for decades or even longer.
 One of the best tonkatsu restaurants can be found in Kagurazaka.
 It is called Agezuki and there is usually a line, but trust us when we say it is worth the wait.

 Tonkatsu Teishoku – Tonkatsu, rice, miso soup and salad.

 Kushikatsu – Pork and vegetables fried in abundant oil and served on a skewer.

 Your Japan Tour

-As seasoned Japan experts, we can help you create your perfect Japan tour including experiences like food tours and local dinners possibly including tonkatsu.
-Our private guides know just where to get that local secret place with the juiciest tonkatsu.
-Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!
+As seasoned Japan experts, we create perfect Japan package tours including carefully selected local restaurants.
+Check out our group tours and private tours, or contact us to start planning your unforgettable holiday to this fascinating country.
+Japan is full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!